isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-gnats-live/index.md

 ###  Can cold temperatures kill gnats?

-A cold environment wont [kill gnats](https://pestpolicy.com/how-to-get-rid-of-gnats/) but will stop them from breeding.
+A cold environment wont [kill gnats](https://pestpolicy.com/how-to-get-rid-of-gnats/)but will stop them from breeding.
 Below 60 degrees F, these flies experience a sharp decline in lifespan.
 Generally, the ideal temperature for a healthy life cycle is 65-75 degrees Fahrenheit.

 ##  Ways to get rid of gnats from your home